Kings rally to spoil James’ return to the Lakers’ lineup

 Tyrese Haliburton led Sacramento with 23 points and 10 assists, and Richaun Holmes added 22 points.

-Anthony Davis led the Lakers with 22 points and 11 rebounds, and Andre Drummond had 17 points.
+Davis led the Lakers with 22 points and 11 rebounds, and Andre Drummond had 17 points.

 James missed his first two shots from the field before making a driving layup with 1.9 seconds remaining in the first quarter.